abastola0/SoftwareFoundations/README.md

 The incorporation of animal characters and a moving window mechanism in the character roster were pivotal in ensuring diverse and engaging gameplay.
 The team's adaptability and collaborative problem-solving enabled us to transform the traditional N-back task into a captivating cognitive game.

-For more details on the challenges faced, and the solutions we implemented, read the [full reflection](https://example.com/link-to-full-reflection).

 ---

 ### Contributing